sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 ### Development Environment

 The RP2040 has a very well-documented and easy-to-use SDK written in C.
-Everything can be configured to CMake.
+Everything can be configured through CMake.

 The first step to start developing software for the rocket was determining the source tree organization and writing a build system.